 We issued a pregnancy discrimination and constructive dismissal claim against Julia and Haywards Heath Hair.
 We represented Alice through her case, including at the 4-day trial.

 Julia defended her claim by making a number of false allegations about Alice.
 Julia complained that long before becoming pregnant, Alice had regularly been late to work, that she had not been using the client booking system properly, and that she had avoided certain tasks.

 At the trial, we cross-examined Julia and her witnesses, highlighting why their version of events were unlikely to be true.
 We also made comprehensive submissions on the law, which included dealing with a number of technical health and safety defences that Julia had raised.

 The Employment Tribunal believed Alice’s evidence and it upheld all of her claims of pregnancy discrimination and constructive dismissal.
 We persuaded the Tribunal that Julia’s counter-allegations against Alice were untrue and the Tribunal found Julia to be an unreliable witness.

 After receiving the judgment, we negotiated a settlement against Julia and Haywards Heath Hair for £44,000.
 This was the equivalent of 3 years’ net pay, based on the increased rate that Julia had promised to pay Alice.

 As we acted for Alice under a Damages-Based Agreement, her costs were fixed at £15,400 inclusive of vat.
 Thereafter, Alice was left with £28,600 – almost 2 years’ net pay.

 Alice commented: “Martin Searle Solicitors gave me exceptional advice and guidance from start to finish.
-I felt that Matthew was “by my side” throughout the whole process.
+I felt that they were “by my side” throughout the whole process.
 I now feel that justice has been done.
-I cannot recommend Martin Searle Solicitors highly enough – my heartfelt thanks go to Matthew and the team.”
+I cannot recommend Martin Searle Solicitors highly enough – my heartfelt thanks go to the team.”